bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

 Required edits to above body
  - Change the VM’s name to add your initials at the end of VM name.
 Replace <initial> with your initials.
  - Change the subnet UUID to a valid subnet UUID on your cluster.
 Replace <subnetuuid>
  - Change the disk image to the UUID of the Windows 2019 image.
 Replace <diskimageuuid>

-The follwoning configuration gets applied/created after the sysprep:
+The follwoning configuration gets applied/created after the sysprep
  - Create a new user Nutanix , with password Nutanix123#
  - Changes the timezone to PST.
  - Changes the system locale to en-US